vector-index-bench/vibe/README.md

 - Includes the most comprehensive collection of state-of-the-art vector search algorithms
 - Support for quantized datasets in both 8-bit integer and binary precision
 - Support for GPU algorithms
-- Support for HPC environments with SLURM
+- Support for HPC environments with Slurm

 ### Results